-Residential properties in Dalian, the PRC under construction or development and commercial properties in Dalian, the PRC, under construction or development, are measured at fair value.
-The valuations have been arrived at with adoption of the residual approach with the basis that they will be developed and completed in accordance with the latest development proposals and taken into account the construction costs that will be expended to complete the development to reflect the quality of the completed development.
-Commercial properties in Dalian, the PRC, are determined based on the market comparable approach that reflects recent transaction prices for similar properties, adjusted for differences in the nature, location and condition of the investment properties under review.
-There has been no change to the valuation technique during the year.
+Residential properties in Dalian, the PRC under construction or development and one of commercial properties in Dalian, the PRC, under construction or development, are measured at fair value, based on the valuation adopting the residual approach with the basis that they will be developed and completed in accordance with the latest development proposals and taken into account the construction costs that will be expended to complete the development to reflect the quality of the completed development.
+The fair value of another commercial properties in Dalian, the PRC, are determined based on the market comparable approach that reflects recent transaction prices for similar properties, adjusted for differences in the nature, location and condition of the investment properties under review.